gruntjs/grunt-docs/Creating-tasks.md

 (pull from FAQ, recommend process.env)

 ## Why doesn't my asynchronous task complete?
-Chances are this is happening because you have forgotten to call the [this.async](grunt.task#wiki-this-async) method to tell grunt that your task is asynchronous.
-For simplicity's sake, grunt uses a synchronous coding style, which can be switched to asynchronous by calling `this.async()` within the task body.
+Chances are this is happening because you have forgotten to call the [this.async](grunt.task#wiki-this-async) method to tell Grunt that your task is asynchronous.
+For simplicity's sake, Grunt uses a synchronous coding style, which can be switched to asynchronous by calling `this.async()` within the task body.

-Note that passing `false` to the `done()` function tells grunt that the task has failed.
+Note that passing `false` to the `done()` function tells Grunt that the task has failed.

 For example: